-Their exact cause is unknown although they are often associated with dry skin.
-Rich cream, excessive amounts of Vitamin C and high cholesterol are also attributed as contributory factors.
-Often found around the eye area and cheeks of sufferers they appear as individuals or in multiple groups.
+We do not know the exact cause of Milia although it is often associated with dry skin.
+The condition can be caused if you are using rich creams, excessive amounts of Vitamin C and high cholesterol are also attributed to contributory factors.
+It is often found around the eye area and cheeks of sufferers they appear as individuals or in multiple groups.

 It can occur in people of all ages, of any ethnicity, and of either sex.
 Milia are so common in newborn babies (occurring in up to 50 per cent of them) that they are considered normal.

 Well established milia have to be pierced, with a sterile probe to create an opening, to release the hard deposit.

 There is a slight tingling but the whole procedure is by no means painful, you can remain relaxed through the entire treatment.